elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/objects.md

 Source: <https://developer.mozilla.org/en-US/docs/Glossary/Primitive>

-### Are JavaScript primitives mutable or immutable?
+### Are JavaScript primitive types immutable or mutable?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Primitives are immutable, which means they cannot be changed.</div><br />
+  <div><strong>Interview Response:</strong> All primitives are immutable, meaning that they cannot be altered.</div><br />
-  <div><strong>Technical Response:</strong> The technical answer is that all primitives are immutable, which means they cannot be altered.
-It is important to recognize that a primitive by itself is not the same thing as a variable assigned a primitive value.
-Variables may be reassigned a new value, but their existing values cannot be changed in the same manner that objects, arrays, and functions can be altered.
-Primitives can be replaced, but they cannot be altered directly.<br /><br />
+  <div><strong>Technical Response:</strong> All primitives are immutable, i.e., they cannot be altered.
+It is important not to confuse a primitive itself with a variable assigned a primitive value.
+The variable may be reassigned to a new value, but the existing value cannot be changed in the ways that objects, arrays, and functions can be altered.
+A primitive can be replaced, but it cannot be directly altered.<br /><br />
   </div>
   </div>
 </details>